magicismight/react-native-root-siblings/README.md

 `RootSiblingParent` works as a mounting base and can be mounted multiple times.
 Only the last mounted one would be active.

-In react native, a view has a higher hierarchy if it's more deep in the dom tree.
+In react native, a view has a higher hierarchy if it's more close to the root level.

 ```jsx
 <RootSiblingParent>